Olivia Rodrigo: Early life

-2003–2019: Early life and acting
+Career

-Olivia Isabel Rodrigo was born on February 20, 2003, at Rancho Springs Medical Center in Murrieta, California, to school teacher Jennifer and family therapist Chris Rodrigo.
-She lived and grew up in neighboring Temecula.
-Rodrigo is Filipino American; her father is Filipino while her mother has German and Irish ancestry.
-She has stated that her paternal great-grandfather moved from the Philippines to the United States as a teenager and her family follows Filipino traditions and cuisine.
-Rodrigo started taking vocal lessons in kindergarten and learned to play piano soon after.
-She began taking acting and singing classes at age six and started acting in theater productions in elementary school.
-Rodrigo was playing guitar by age 12.
-She grew up listening to her parents' favorite alternative rock music, such as the bands No Doubt, Pearl Jam, the White Stripes, and Green Day.
-Rodrigo became interested in songwriting after listening to country music, especially American singer-songwriter Taylor Swift.
-She moved to Los Angeles after landing her role on Bizaardvark.
+2015–2019: Career beginnings and acting

-Rodrigo first appeared onscreen in an Old Navy commercial.
-Shortly after in 2015, at age twelve, she made her acting debut portraying the lead role of Grace Thomas in direct-to-video film An American Girl: Grace Stirs Up Success.
-In 2016, Rodrigo received recognition for starring as Paige Olvera, a guitarist in the Disney Channel series Bizaardvark, a role she played for three seasons.
+In 2015, at age twelve, Rodrigo made her acting debut portraying the lead role of Grace Thomas in the direct-to-video film An American Girl: Grace Stirs Up Success.
+She attended Dorothy McElhinney Middle School in Murrieta for a year, until moving to Los Angeles after landing an acting role in Disney Channel's Bizaardvark in 2016; she was homeschooled from then until her graduation in 2021.
+Starring as the character Paige Olvera, a guitarist, she played the role for three seasons.

 In February 2019, she was cast in the starring role of Nini Salazar-Roberts on the Disney+ series High School Musical: The Musical: The Series, which premiered in November of that year.
 Rodrigo was praised for her performance, with Joel Keller from Decider describing her as "especially magnetic".
-In 2022, she left the show at the end of its third season to focus on her music career.
+For the series, Rodrigo wrote and performed the promotional single "All I Want", released in November 2019.
+She left the show at the end of its third season to focus on her music career.